Digital graphic illustration of a marine biologist in scuba gear swimming with a number of fishes and sea plantlife.

 Marine Biologists study the organisms that live in the ocean and other saltwater environments.
 They examine the interactions between marine species and their ecosystems, assess the impact of human activities on marine life, and develop strategies to protect and conserve marine biodiversity.
 Their work is crucial for understanding ocean health and managing resources sustainably.

-• Investigate the behaviors, genetics, physiology, and interactions of marine organisms, from tiny plankton to large whales, within their environments.
+• Investigate the behaviours, genetics, physiology, and interactions of marine organisms, from tiny plankton to large whales, within their environments.

 • Conduct field studies in oceans, seas, and coastal areas to collect samples and observe marine life in their natural habitats.
 This may involve scuba diving, using remote sensing equipment, or deploying underwater vehicles.